mds-agenturgruppe/pimprint-core-bundle/doc/25_Development/README.md

 * [Execute Endpoint](./12_Execute_Endpoint.md)
 * [CustomField Search Endpoint](./13_CustomField_Search_Endpoint.md)

-As PimPrint uses Pimcore User logins for securing access and uses the Pimcore Users and Roles for data access permissions an active Pimcore backend login session is required when accessing the REST API.
+As PimPrint uses Pimcore User logins for securing access and uses the Pimcore Users and Roles for data access permissions, an active Pimcore backend login session is required when accessing the REST API.
 Therefore, you have to authenticate with the Pimcore backend first when accessing the REST API with a browser.

 ![REST API - Pimcore authentication](../img/browser-api_login.png)

 ## Debugging

-To debug, and step analyse the demos and your own projects, you can set your Xdebug extension to autostart on every request by editing your php.ini enabling direct debugging from
+To debug and step analyse the demos and your own projects, you can set your Xdebug extension to autostart on every request by editing your php.ini enabling direct debugging from
 InDesign.

  ```ini